RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 - `--force`/`-f`: By default, `generate` will not overwrite any files, but instead warn that they will change.
 Pass `--force` to overwrite existing files.
 - `--samples`: Even with `--force`, samples won't be overwritten by default. `--force --samples` also overwrites samples.
 (Samples usually have a manually curated input and output that should not be overwritten easily.)
-- `--clean`/`-c`: Clean untracked files instead of warning about them.
-WARNING: This may delete manually created testcases that are not (yet) mentioned in `generators.yaml`.
-  One time where this is useful, is when automatically numbered testcases get renumbered.
-In this case, the `generate` command will complain about the old numbered testcases, and `clean` can be used to remove those.
 - `--all`/`-a`: Fully regenerate all test cases, skipping the up-to-date check.
 - `--check_deterministic`: Check that the .in files are generated deterministically for all test cases, skipping the up-to-date check.
 This is implicitly set to true for `bt all`.
 - `--add-manual`: Testcases and directories in `data/` that do not have a corresponding entry in `generators.yaml` are automatically added.